danjperron/squirrel_deterent/README.md

 And now you are ready to connect via serial using /dev/rfcomm1

+calibrateTurret is an application to create a grid to convert screen position to  turret x,y angle positio turretPoint  is the module to contains all points. plane3Points  is the surface module to find best fit point conversion from screen position to  xy angle Poiny         is the module to convert x and y point WaterTurret   is the module to directly control the turret via /dev/rfcomm

 To drive the  windshield washer pump I'm using a 3Dprinter bed heater controller.
 I change the resistor on the opto to enable 3.3V output.
 From 10K to 1K.